josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/xr_room_scale.md

 The third and final step is moving the player forwards, backwards or sideways as a result of user input.

-Just like with the rotation the inputs differ from project to project so we are simply calling the function _get_movement_input.
+Just like with the rotation the inputs differ from project to project so we are simply calling the function `_get_movement_input`.
 This function should obtain the necessary input and return a directional vector scaled to the required velocity.

 > Note: